iluwatar/java-design-patterns/half-sync-half-async/README.md

 ## Intent of Half-Sync/Half-Async Design Pattern

-The Half-Sync/Half-Async pattern aims to decouple asynchronous and synchronous processing in concurrent systems, allowing efficient interaction and data exchange between asynchronous and synchronous components.
+The Half-Sync/Half-Async pattern in Java aims to decouple asynchronous and synchronous processing in concurrent systems, enhancing efficiency and performance.
+This pattern is particularly useful for managing complex concurrent operations in software systems.

 ## Detailed Explanation of Half-Sync/Half-Async Pattern with Real-World Examples

 Real-world example

-> Imagine a busy restaurant kitchen where the process of taking orders is asynchronous, allowing waiters to continue taking orders from customers without waiting for the chefs to cook the previous ones.
+> Imagine a busy restaurant kitchen where order taking is asynchronous, allowing waiters to keep working while chefs cook each dish synchronously.
+Similarly, the Half-Sync/Half-Async pattern handles multiple asynchronous tasks and synchronous processing in Java applications efficiently.
 Meanwhile, the cooking (synchronous part) follows a specific sequence and requires waiting for each dish to be prepared before starting the next.
 This setup enables the restaurant to handle multiple customer orders efficiently, while ensuring each dish is cooked with the required attention and timing, much like the Half-Sync/Half-Async pattern manages asynchronous tasks and synchronous processing in software systems.

 In plain words